-What does a child learn in the Friendship Group?
+What does a child learn in Friendship Group?

-The Friendship Group will help them to make and keep friends by teaching them about:
+Friendship Group helps children to make and keep friends by teaching them about:

 - Solving problems – how to negotiate with others and find solutions to problems

-- Working together - how to play fair, cooperate and get along with others; how to develop their give-and-take skills
+- Working together – how to play fair, cooperate, get along with others and develop their give-and-take skills